morpho-labs/morpho-gpt/documents/howItWorks/howItWorks.md

 Then, Bob, a borrower, comes in.
 Morpho automatically removes Alice's liquidity from the pool to match Bob at the P2P rate.
 Both receive a better rate, a win-win for both parties.
 If and when one of the two leaves, Morpho will tap into the liquidity of the underlying lending pool - also known as the fallback mechanism.
 On this graph, one sees that Morpho enables improved rates for both parties while ensuring that a user can break the peer-to-peer match to fall back on the pool at any moment.

+Why can we say that Morpho provides better rates?
+Suppliers can lend at a higher rate (then earn more yield) and Borrowers can borrow at lower rates (then pay less).
+Thus Morpho is providing better rates.
 To ensure Morpho is an improvement for both suppliers and borrowers, the P2P APY is chosen by Morpho's DAO within the interval [lendingAPY; borrowingAPY]of the underlying protocol's pool.
 This is done through the p2pIndexCursor parameter set by governance, selected from within [0; 1], representing the position of the P2P APY within [lendingAPY; borrowingAPY].

 How matching works